 We first met Rowina whilst running a workshop at Imperial’s incubator on exploring the potential of personalised medicine.
 With a background in cell free synthesis systems for high yield protein expression she seemed perfect for DSV.
-One problem, she was passionate about changing the model of drug development but it just seemed too big all her ideas were around small businesses such as meditation training.
-We decided to invite her to join as a part time Exec Fellow and see if we could gradually work her around to focusing on something a little more game changing, turns out that didn’t require much encouragement at all!
+We decided to invite her to join as a part time Exec Fellow to develop a game-changing startup; it turned out the ideal opportunity was awaiting!

-Next came Murat, he applied directly after seeing the write up in New Scientists, he had worked as a lab automation programme for 11 years and had initially intended to join as an Exec Fellow but when his employer wouldn’t allow that he quit to join DSV as the only full time member of the team.
+Next came Murat: he applied directly after seeing the write up in New Scientist.
+Having worked as a lab automation programmer for 12 years he had initially intended to join as an Exec Fellow, but when his employer wouldn’t allow that he quit to join DSV as the only full time member of the team.

-The final member of the team is Ben, a mechanical engineer by training who had previously taken easily adjustable eye glasses from concept to manufacture and since taken a career break to pursue machine learning whilst raising his son.
+The final member of the team is Ben, a mechanical engineer by training who had previously taken adjustable-focus eyeglasses from concept to manufacture.
+He had taken a career break to pursue his long-standing interest in machine learning whilst raising his son.

-The team didn’t hit it off right away, instead exploring other ideas with other members of the cohort including distributed cloud labs using dormant equipment, an integrated synbio development environment, cell activity simulation, parasitic worms as a treatment, predicting the response of the microbiome to particular drugs and reducing the impact of cytokine storms during CAR-T cell therapy.
+The team didn’t work together, or on antibodies, right away.
+As was the DSV blueprint, they explored many ideas with many members of the cohort to find truly great need/team/solution matches.
+Ideas included distributed cloud labs using dormant equipment, an integrated synbio development environment, cell activity simulation, parasitic worms as a treatment, predicting the response of the microbiome to particular drugs and reducing the impact of cytokine storms during CAR-T cell therapy.

-However, after around a month it was clear that they were all equally passionate about chipping away at the insane time and cost it takes to develop a new treatment (6–10 years and $2.6bn).
-Not because it’s particularly compelling to save Pharma companies money, but because if you can make the processes quicker and cheaper it vastly increases the statistical chance of developing effective treatments.
+However, after around a month it was clear that they were all equally passionate about chipping away at the insane time and cost it takes to develop a new drug (6–10 years and $2.6bn).
+If you can make the process quicker and cheaper it vastly increases the chance of developing effective treatments.

-The team undertook a sprint to examine the drug development processes and identified that antibody development sits at the base of around 50% of treatments and is increasing in importance year on year.
-Moreover it is still conducted largely by exposing animals to the antigen and an arduous processes of filtering and scaling up quantities of the antibody over around 18 months and at a cost of £300–500k per candidate.
+The team undertook a sprint to examine the drug development processes and identified that antibodies are the fastest-growing drug type and already have a large market share.
+Moreover antibody discovery is still conducted in the lab, partly by screening antibodies but largely by exposing animals to the antigen, followed by an arduous process of extracting, filtering and scaling up quantities of the antibody, taking up to 18 months and at a cost of £30k–300k per candidate.

-The idea for the underlying technology to replace this process started to come together within the next couple of weeks.
-A very rough proof of concept showed that it could provide results that equaled those of traditional methods in just a few hours vs. the current 18 months.
-With this data the team quickly found traction with major Contract Research Organisations who handle around 60% of the antibody development for large pharma companies.
+The idea of using machine learning and cell free protein synthesis to replace this process started to come together within the next couple of weeks.
+A very rough proof of concept showed that it could provide results that equaled those of traditional methods in just a few hours.
+With this data the team quickly found traction with major contract research organisations, the outsourcing agents which handle around $1bn of antibody discovery for large pharma companies.